-Modulation motors are not often seen in residential equipment but are used quite often in commercial and industrial applications on many different types of equipment.
-I see them primarily on larger burners as a means to control the fuel firing rate, but they are used to control water flow through heating coils, the water level on cooling towers, and countless other applications.
-Anytime you need to control the flow of a medium (gas, water, air) and have valves or dampers that modulate flow; a mod motor probably has been used for it at some point.
-The more basic mod motors have been around for a long time, and in many applications have been abandoned for newer and more precise control apparatuses, like servo motors.
+Modulation motors are not often seen in residential equipment, but we see them a lot in commercial and industrial applications on many different types of equipment.
+I see them primarily on larger burners to control the fuel firing rate, but they also control water flow through heating coils, the water level on cooling towers, and countless other applications.
+Anytime you need to control the flow of a medium (gas, water, air) and have valves or dampers that modulate flow, a mod motor probably has been used for it at some point.
+The more basic mod motors have been around for a long time, and in many applications, have been abandoned for newer and more precise control apparatuses, like servo motors.
 But there are still a ton of them in the field.
 I replaced three this week, as a matter of fact.
-So I thought it fitting to share some information on them.
+So, I thought it fitting to share some information on them.

 Here is your basic mod motor.
 As the label indicates, the voltage required to control the motor is 24 VAC.
-This is most common on mod motors I typically work on, but there are other control voltages utilized in different applications.
-2-10 VDC, 4-20ma, and other setups are fairly common, but those get more complicated, and I want to keep this as simple as possible, so we will focus on 24 VAC.
+That is most common on mod motors I typically work on, but there are other control voltages utilized in different applications.
+For example, 2-10 VDC, 4-20ma, and other setups are fairly common.
+However, those get more complicated, and I want to keep this as simple as possible.
+So, we will focus on 24 VAC.

 On the side of the motor, there is a square shaft end.
-This is the connection point by which the motor actually changes whatever it is controlling.
+That is the connection point by which the motor actually changes whatever it is controlling.
 The motor pictured above came off of a 350 horsepower Superior brand boiler with a Gordon-Piatt burner.
-The shaft end connected to a linkage arm, that linkage arm connected to a gas butterfly valve and an air damper which controlled primary combustion air.
-As the motor stroked open, it opened the gas valve and air damper simultaneously, therefore increase the firing rate/size of the flame.
+The shaft end connects to a linkage arm; that linkage arm is connected to a gas butterfly valve and an air damper that controlled primary combustion air.
+As the motor stroked open, it opened the gas valve and air damper simultaneously, increasing the firing rate/size of the flame.
 As the motor strokes closed, the firing rate is decreased.
-This motor also contains high and low end switches.
-The low fire end switch being normally closed (closed when the motor is in the minimum position), and the high fire switch being normally open and closing when the motor reaches the maximum open position.
+This motor also contains high and low-end switches.
+The low fire end switch is normally closed (closed when the motor is in the minimum position), and the high fire switch is normally open, closing when the motor reaches the maximum open position.
 The end switches are used in industrial burners to prove that the valve is functioning to the burner controller.
 Generally, the motor moves to the fully open position during per purge/prelight off and then back down to the minimum open position during light off.
-If the motor does not open or close the proper end switch at the correct time, the burner control will not allow the sequence of light off to continue, and go into a lockout.
-Not all mod motors contain high and low end switches, but many do and they do fail.
+If the motor does not open or close the proper end switch at the correct time, the burner control will not allow the sequence of light off to continue and go into a lockout.
+Not all mod motors contain high and low-end switches, but many do, and they do fail.
 I've replaced 5-7 over the last year.

 Any modulation motor you will encounter will operate the same.
 Control power is required, and some input to cause the resistance change needed for the motor to open or close.
 If you encounter issues with one, the basic motor troubleshooting techniques should be the same.
 It doesn't matter if it's on a boiler, cooling tower, water tempering system, or anything else.